Affiliate disclosure: This post contains booking links. If you use them we earn a small commission at no cost to you.

 Gambia Airport Transfers: Costs, Options and What to Expect in 2026

-Banjul International Airport (BJL) sits about 22 km south of Kololi on the coast road.
-The drive is simple; the arrival process is not always.
-Package holiday guests are met by reps; independent travellers exit into a busy forecourt of drivers, touts and taxi offers.
-This guide tells you exactly what to do and what it should cost.
+Banjul International Airport (BJL) is about 22 km south of Kololi on the coast road.
+The drive is simple; the arrival isn't always.
+Package guests are met by reps; independent travellers walk out into a busy forecourt of drivers, touts and taxi offers.
+Here's exactly what to do, and what it should cost.

 The airport

-Banjul International Airport (BJL) — also called Yundum Airport — is small and manageable.
-One terminal, one arrivals hall.
-After immigration (which can take 30–60 minutes on busy charter arrival slots) you collect baggage and exit through the customs hall into the public forecourt.
+Banjul International Airport (BJL) — also called Yundum — is small and manageable: one terminal, one arrivals hall.
+After immigration (which can take 30–60 minutes on busy charter slots) you collect bags and exit through customs into the public forecourt.

-There is no official taxi rank with meters.
-There is an "official taxi desk" inside the terminal — rates quoted there are above-market but provide some peace of mind.
-The drivers immediately outside the exit doors are the free market; rates are negotiable downward.
+There's no metered taxi rank.
+There is an "official taxi desk" inside the terminal — rates there are above market but come with some peace of mind.
+The drivers just outside the doors are the free market, and their prices are negotiable downward.

 Transfer options